Welcome logistics managers! If you are someone who

 Format: undo

-Reverses the latest undo command.
+Reverses the latest undo

 Format: redo

-If an asset name was changed, after undo was executed to verify what the previous asset name was, redo can be used to revert to the new asset name.
+was executed to verify what the previous asset name was, redo

-After executing an undo command, you cannot redo this if another modifying command was executed.
+this if another modifying command was executed.

 Displays previously executed commands, which can then be edited and executed again.

-Press the arrow key to show older commands.
+arrow key to show older commands.

-Press the arrow key to show newer commands.
+arrow key to show newer commands.

 Only successfully executed commands will be shown.